Last updated on November 8th, 2024 at 05:50 pm

 The Highly Sensitive Person – Elaine N. Aron

 This book helped me realise that many of the feelings and responses I had were shared by others.
 It made sense of things for me.
 I’d always thought that sensitive people got upset easily and felt things more deeply.
-However, the author shares how the sensitive person might also struggle with temperature, weather, noise, brightness, crowds and over-stimulation.
-In other words, sensory overload is really difficult for sensitive people.

 The Highly Sensitive Person will give you tips on how to treat yourself with kindness and understanding when you’re feeling overwhelmed.
 It also points out the positives of being a highly sensitive person (it’s definitely not all negative)!

-Aron has also written ‘The Highly Sensitive Child’ which explores how to parent a child who may have been described as ‘shy’ or ‘fussy’.
+Aron has also written The Highly Sensitive Child which explores how to parent a child who may have been described as ‘shy’ or ‘fussy’.
 It’s great at re-framing those labels.
 If you’re interested in more on this subject, head to my article How Best to Parent Introvert Kids.

-Purchase The Highly Sensitive Person by Elaine N. Aron here
+✅ Purchase The Highly Sensitive Person by Elaine N. Aron HERE

 Notes On A Nervous Planet – Matt Haig

 Matt Haig has been open about his struggles with anxiety and overwhelm.
-This book is an accessible and easy read for those who’ve experienced similar.
+Notes on a Nervous Planet is an accessible and easy read for those who’ve experienced similar.
 Separated into bite-sized insights, Haig muses on the modern-day stresses in our society, such as social media, our phones and shopping malls!
-His reflections on why the unnatural nature of supermarkets lends itself to feelings of anxiety reassured me that I’m not alone in the feeling I get when I’m in one (I can’t wait to get out).

-The book beautifully addresses the ambivalence we might have in relation to the convenience of modern life, and its pressures.
+The book beautifully addresses the ambivalence we might have in relation to the convenience of modern life and its pressures.
 To sensitive souls, it can sometimes feel like everything is going too fast and we want to get off – or at least slow down (a lot).
 Take a look at Matt Haig’s other books too – they’re all contenders for the best books for empaths.

-Purchase Notes on a Nervous Planet by Matt Haig here
+✅ Purchase Notes on a Nervous Planet by Matt Haig HERE

 The Nice Girl Syndrome – Beverly Engel

-This book outlines the importance of standing in your own power and having the confidence to say no (or yes) when you want to, rather than being a people pleaser.
+The Nice Girl Syndrome outlines the importance of standing in your own power and having the confidence to say no (or yes) when you want to, rather than being a people pleaser.

 Engel examines the beliefs and behaviours which lead to the ‘nice girl syndrome’, and how we might change these, empowering ourselves in the process.

-Empaths often think about other people and sometimes put the needs of others before their own.
-They worry about how their actions may affect others, and what might be considered rude or impolite.
 I loved this book’s discussion on anger – that we have the right to express when we are unhappy or angry about something.
 The Nice Girl Syndrome helps you to express these feelings in a healthy way.
+It’s all about empath empowerment!

-Purchase The Nice Girl Syndrome by Beverly Engel here
+✅ Purchase The Nice Girl Syndrome by Beverly Engel HERE

 The 5 Love Languages – Gary Chapman